 Another possible reason for the decline of your plants may be the site.
 Although azaleas are plants of sheltered, damp woodland, they won’t tolerate a waterlogged, compacted soil.
 Neither will they do well in a windswept, exposed, dry position.

-Make sure the plants are in a cool, sheltered, semi-shaded position.
+Make sure the plants are in a cool, sheltered, position with light shade.
 When preparing the site, dig in plenty of bulky organic material, such as compost, peat or bark.
 This will ensure that the soil retains moisture but does not become waterlogged.

 The third reason why your azaleas may be growing badly is the depth at which you’re planting them.